-- 25% of our college graduates continue on to an advanced degree.
+- 25% of our college graduates continue on for an advanced degree.

-- Bright Prospect students have graduated from 13 of the 15 highest-ranked universities in the nation (among them Harvard, Yale, Princeton, Stanford, MIT and Dartmouth), and 21 of the top 25 liberal arts colleges (among them Amherst, Swarthmore, Bowdoin, Wellesley, Pomona and Williams).
+- Bright Prospect students have graduated from 14 of the 15 top colleges and universities in the nation (among them Harvard, Yale, Princeton, Stanford, MIT, Dartmouth Amherst, Swarthmore, Bowdoin, Wellesley, Pomona and Williams).
 Others attend or have graduated from a University of California or California State University campus while a smaller proportion get their start at a community college and then transfer to UC or Cal State.

-- We accomplish all of this for an annual cost of less than $1,000 per student per year.
-This cost-effective program is scalable and we intend to replicate it throughout California and across the nation.
+- We accomplish all of this for an annual cost of close to $1,000 per student per year.
+This cost-effective program is scalable and we are replicating it in Northern California and Utah.